 - The Energy Star Program, WaterSense, the Smart Growth Program and the National Pollutant Discharge Elimination System are some of the initiatives of EPA

-- Clean Air Act, the National Environmental Education Act, Clean Water Act, and the Safe Drinking Water Act are some of the laws enforced by the agency
+- Clean Air Act, the National Environmental Education Act, Clean Water Act, and the Safe Drinking Water Act are some of the laws enforced by the agency for protection of natural environment

 - EPA also looks after the prevention and detection of crimes in the environment, setting rules for the usage of toxic chemicals, and monitoring of pollution level